-Keep this in mind if you plan to install new macOS Big Sur 11.3 betas and/or the final version of macOS Big Sur 11.3 right away.
+Keep this in mind if you plan to install new macOS Big Sur 11.5 betas, or the final version of macOS Big Sur 11.5, right away.

 You can expect long download times, especially around the time Apple pushes the update live, but the installation process will probably take longer.

 Prepare for macOS Big Sur 11.5 Problems

 macOS Big Sur 11.5 will go through an extensive beta process, but the final version won’t be perfect.
 Issues will slip into the final release.